What Is Data Literacy?

 Data Literacy as a Prerequisite for AI ROI

 Research from MIT Sloan Management Review and NewVantage Partners consistently shows that the primary barrier to AI value creation is not technology — it is the organisation's ability to work with data.
-Companies with higher data literacy scores realise AI ROI 2-3x faster than those without.
+Companies with higher data literacy scores realise AI ROI 2-significantly faster than those without.

 This creates a clear learning sequence: